OSC/sgci-ood-image/readme.md

 ### Install Open OnDemand and Slurm

-Just run `./installer.sh` and it will take care of the rest.
+Run `./installer.sh` and it will take care of the rest.

+### Use OOD

+Using a web browser navigate to your public IP address, and sign into the OnDemand instance using the user name `ood` and password `ood`.